martinbudden/MaybeCube/README.md

 There are three main ways to increase the rigidity of rectangles:

 1. triangulation, where the a diagonal piece divides the rectangle into two triangles, this is exemplified in [truss bridges](https://en.wikipedia.org/wiki/Truss_bridge)
-2. using a shear plate, this is exemplified in the [sheer boards](https://en.wikipedia.org/wiki/Shear_wall) used to stiffen wooden framed buildings
+2. using a shear plate, this is exemplified in the [shear boards](https://en.wikipedia.org/wiki/Shear_wall) used to stiffen wooden framed buildings
 3. reinforcing the joints.